Pierre Kory’s Medical Musings

 What follows is the case this book kept forcing me to make.
 I am aware of how unusual it is.
 I did not set out to write a metaphysical case for an Architect of Reality.
 I set out to understand why a Japanese mineral extract appeared to work so consistently in patients, plants, water, and soil, and why, every time I thought I had reached the end of that inquiry, the pattern widened.
 New mechanisms appeared.
 New correspondences surfaced.
 Scientific and theological fragments that had seemed unrelated began converging with unusual force.

-Over time, it became harder to dismiss the sense that the accumulating evidence, the unexpected sources, and the convergences between them were not arriving randomly, but were pressing to be considered and included.
+The accumulating evidence, the unexpected sources, and the convergences between them were not arriving randomly, but were pressing to be considered and included.
 Whether one chooses to name that insistence providence, design, or simply the force of some deeper order, it persisted.
 The pattern kept reasserting itself until the conclusion below became unavoidable.

 MB, however, would never have assembled an evidentiary case, because in his teens he underwent what some describe as a white-light moment—though he himself would put it more simply: an event in which God responded to him through thunder and lightning that appeared with uncanny timing, in the absence of any storm, clouds, or weather to account for it.
 That alone would not have been enough to convince him.
 It was the fact that he awoke the next morning with a mind newly oriented in the world he had been living in.
 He has lived ever since with a deep belief in God.
 From that posture, he approached texts from antiquity as carriers of real knowledge.
-I was the one for whom those convergences became transformative, and the one who felt compelled to present what they revealed when taken together.
+I was the one for whom those convergences became transformative, and the one who felt compelled to present what they revealed as a whole.

 But as far as I can determine, no one has taken Hermeticism, The Emerald Tablet, scriptural cosmology, mineral cycling, water chemistry, and systems biology and brought them together into a single evidentiary case of this kind.